Man Charged With Murder After Allegedly Killing 5 Women At SunTrust Bank In Florida

 A 21-year-old man has been charged with five counts of premeditated murder after police say he opened fire inside a Sebring, Fla., bank Wednesday afternoon and killed five women — everyone who was inside the building.

 "Zephen Allen Xaver knowingly and intentionally took the lives of five of our fellow community members," Sebring police Chief Karl Hoglund said at a Thursday news conference.
-Fighting back years, he said the town was mourning the loss of "our sisters, our mothers, our daughters and our coworkers."
+Fighting back tears, he said the town was mourning the loss of "our sisters, our mothers, our daughters and our coworkers."

 "Perhaps most unfortunate is that now we refer to them as victims of a senseless crime," Hoglund said.